brian-nelson/obsidian-data-collection/README.md

 ### Configure a Graph

 The following example creates a graph from the data in the my_weight_data.json file.
+YAML formatted information is used to specify the graph.

 NOTE - Only two data sets are currently supported (X, Y)